azat-co/practicalnode/chapter3/chapter3.md

 ## Putting Configs into a Makefile

-The `mocha` accepts many options.
+The `mocha` command accepts many, many, many options.
 It&#39;s often a good idea to have these options gathered in one place, which could be a Makefile.
-For example, we can have `test`, `test-w` test all files in the `test` folder, and have modes for just the `module-a.js` and `module-b.js` files to test them separately.
+For example, we can have `test`, `test-w` which test all files in the `test` folder, and have separate commands for just the `module-a.js` and `module-b.js` files to test them separately.
+We can add any extra flags/options such as reporter, timeout time, watch, growl notification, etc.

 ```makefile
 REPORTER = list